osv-io/blog/source/_posts/2014-08-11-redis-memonly.markdown

 We're planning to attend the
 Linux Foundation's [CloudOpen North America conference](http://events.linuxfoundation.org/events/cloudopen-north-america).
 Hope to see you there, and please come to our talk, "[Beating the Virtualization Tax for NoSQL Workloads With OSv](http://lccona14.sched.org/event/4684a80dd37f200277e971133920a2d0)."

+We'll be using a popular NoSQL database for our demo: Redis.
 If you'd like to follow along, you're welcome to clone and build Redis on OSv.
-We're big Redis fans.
+We're big Redis fans, because it's a fast, easy-to-administer, in-memory database that works with many useful data structures.

 ## Redis A to Z